NyathelaOnke/git-basic-exercises/README.md

 Typing in some stuff.
-Adding more stuff to my README file
+Adding more stuff.
+Some arbitrary changes.